dvreeze/ocp-java-17-learning/doc/chapter08-lambdas-and-functional-interfaces.md

 ### Working with variables in lambdas

 From a *lambda body* inside a method we can access:
-* instance fields and static fields
+* instance fields (if the method is not static) and static fields
 * lambda parameters
 * local variables and method parameters, provided they are *effectively final*

-Note that local variables *cannot shadow each other* in Java.
+Note that *local variables cannot shadow each other* in Java.
 So redefining a variable (e.g. as lambda parameter) where a variable with the same name is already in scope is disallowed by the Java compiler.

 ### Check lists